mayonesa/zio-airlines/README.md

 - Airplanes have an average speed of 1000 Km/h regardless of distance.

 ### Part 4: Emergency!
 (Under construction)
-Unfortunately, emergencies are part and parcel of this industry and ZA Airlines is no exception but, at the prodding of the associated government-powers-that-be, some mitigating procedures have been put in place:
+Unfortunately, emergencies are part and parcel of this industry and ZIO Airlines is no exception but, at the prodding of the associated government-powers-that-be, some mitigating procedures have been put in place:
 - Every airplane of its fleet must send ZIO Central an "I'm-flying" signal (only when it actually is) every 10 seconds with its current location and fuel left.